-Section 9.7.2 Quarries, Non-Metallic Mines and Non-Metallic Mining Reclamation.
+Section 9.7.2 Non - Metallic Mining Reclamation

 - (A) Title.
-Quarries, Mines, and Nonmetallic Mining Reclamation Ordinance for the County of Iron. - (B) Purpose.
+Nonmetallic mining reclamation ordinance for the County of Iron. - (B) Purpose.
 Abandoned nonmetallic mining sites are typically unstable and are often safety hazards, environmental threats, attractive nuisances and eyesores.
 They can result in groundwater and surface water pollution, personal injury or even loss of life.
-Abandoned sites result in a loss of productive land use and represent lost opportunities, loss or degradation of fish and wildlife habitat and loss of tax revenues.
-Accordingly, the purpose of this Ordinance is to establish a local program to ensure the effective reclamation of nonmetallic mining sites on which nonmetallic mining takes place in Iron County after the effective date of this Ordinance, in compliance with Chapter NR.
-135, Wisconsin Administrative Code and Subchapter I of Chapter 295, Wisconsin Statutes. - (C) Statutory Authority.
-This Ordinance is adopted under authority of Section 295.13(1), Wisconsin Statutes, Section NR.
-135.32, Wisconsin Administrative Code, and Section 59.51, Wisconsin Statutes. - (D) Restrictions Adopted Under Other Authority.
-The purpose of this Ordinance is to adopt and implement the uniform statewide standards for nonmetallic mining required by Section 295.12(l)(a), Stats, and contained in Chapter NR 135, Wisconsin Administrative Code.
-It is not intended that this Ordinance repeal, abrogate, annul, impair or interfere with any existing rules, regulations, ordinances or permits not concerning nonmetallic mining reclamation previously adopted pursuant to other Wisconsin law. - (E) Interpretation.
-In their interpretation and application, the provisions of this Ordinance shall be held to be the applicable requirements for nonmetallic mining reclamation and shall not be deemed a limitation or repeal of any other power granted by the Wisconsin Statutes outside the reclamation requirements for nonmetallic mining sites required by Subchapter I of Chapter 295, Wisconsin Statutes and Chapter NR 135, Wisconsin Administrative Code.
-Where any terms or requirements of this Ordinance may be inconsistent or conflicting, the more restrictive requirements or interpretation shall apply.
-Where a provision of this Ordinance is required by Wisconsin Statutes or by a standard in Chapter NR 135, Wisconsin Administrative Code, and where the provision is unclear, the provision shall be interpreted to be consistent with the Wisconsin Statutes and the provisions of Chapter NR 135, Wisconsin Administrative Code.
+Abandoned sites result in a loss of productive land use and represent lost opportunities, loss or degradation of fish and wildlife habitat and loss of tax revenues, accordingly the purpose of this chapter is to establish a local program to ensure the effective reclamation of nonmetallic mining sites on which nonmetallic mining takes place in Iron County after the effective date of this chapter, in compliance with Chapter NR 135, Wisconsin Administrative Code and Subchapter I of Chapter 295, Wisconsin Statutes. - (C) Statutory Authority.
+This chapter is adopted under authority of Section 295.13(1), Wisconsin Statutes, Section NR 135.32, Wisconsin Administrative Code, and Section 59.51, Wisconsin Statutes. - (D) Restrictions Adopted Under Other Authority.
+The purpose of this chapter is to adopt and implement the uniform statewide standards for nonmetallic mining required by Section 295.12(1)(a), Stats. and contained in Chapter NR 135, Wisconsin Administrative Code.
+It is not intended that this chapter repeal, abrogate, annul, impair or interfere with any existing rules, regulations, ordinances or permits not concerning nonmetallic mining reclamation previously adopted pursuant to other Wisconsin law. - (E) Interpretation.
+In their interpretation and application, the provisions of this chapter shall be held to be the applicable requirements for nonmetallic mining reclamation and shall not be deemed a limitation or repeal of any other power granted by the Wisconsin Statutes outside the reclamation requirements for nonmetallic mining sites required by subchapter I of Chapter 295, Wisconsin Statutes and Chapter NR 135, Wisconsin Administrative Code.
+Where any terms or requirements of this chapter may be inconsistent or conflicting, the more restrictive requirements or interpretation shall apply.
+Where a provision of this chapter is required by Wisconsin Statutes, or by a standard in Chapter NR 135, Wisconsin Administrative Code, and where the provision is unclear, the provision shall be interpreted to be consistent with the Wisconsin Statutes and the provisions of Chapter NR 135, Wisconsin Administrative Code. - (F) Severability.
+Should any portion of this chapter be declared unconstitutional or invalid by a court of competent jurisdiction, the remainder of this chapter shall not be affected. - (G) Applicability. - (1) Overall Applicability.
+The requirements of this chapter apply to all operators of nonmetallic mining sites within Iron County, except (i) as exempted in sec.
+9.7.2(G)(2) or (ii) for nonmetallic mining sites located in a city, village or town within Iron County that has adopted an ordinance pursuant to Section 295.14, Wisconsin Statutes, and Section NR 135.32(2), Wisconsin Administrative Code.
+This chapter does not apply to nonmetallic mining sites where nonmetallic mining permanently ceased before August 1, 2001.
+This chapter applies to nonmetallic mining conducted by or on behalf of a county, municipality or for the benefit or use of the state or any state agency, board, commission or department, except for the waiver of financial assurance in sec.
+9.7.5(C)(3).